OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 You will need the following values:

-- The LPMM (lines per millimeter) of the tablet for both axises (horizontal and vertical).
+- The LPMM (lines per millimeter) of the tablet for both axes (horizontal and vertical).
 - The maximum reported **X** (horizontal) value of the tablet
 - The maximum reported **Y** (vertical) value of the tablet